open/close all folders

-- Dark Souls: In the new Prepare to Die Edition content, Abysswalker Artorias spends the entirety of the fight in this posture.
-At least partially justified; one of his arms is horribly broken and mangled, and the other one is dragging his signature greatsword.
-True to form for this trope, he manages to be perhaps one of the single most relentless bosses in the game (Considering that this is Dark Souls, that's saying something), lunging forward abruptly over impossible distances and somersaulting through the air and crashing down on you repeatedly.
+- Dark Souls: In the Prepare to Die Edition content, Abysswalker Artorias spends the entirety of the fight in this posture.
+The reason he does it is one of his arms is horribly broken and mangled, and the other one is dragging his signature greatsword.
+True to form for this trope, he manages to be perhaps one of the single most relentless bosses in the game (considering that this is Dark Souls, that's saying something), lunging forward abruptly over impossible distances and somersaulting through the air and crashing down on you repeatedly.

 - The Gangrel player character in Vampire: The Masquerade – Bloodlines does this when he or she is using the Protean discipline.
 For bonus points they grow elongated claws from their hands and run in a loping, beast-like fashion.